 |nextzett 91480615 'Gummi Pflege Stift' Rubber Care Stick - 3.4 fl. oz||587 Reviews||$11.99 $9.95||View on Amazon|

 Where to apply

 Here’s the general illustration that shows you where we need to apply the treatment.
-With the Gummi Pflege Stift on one hand and a ONR dampened microfiber cloth on the other, let’s go in the details of this process.
+You don’t neccessarily have to follow the order, just make sure you don’t miss any part.
+Now with the Gummi Pflege Stift on one hand and a ONR dampened microfiber cloth on the other, let’s go in the details of this process.

 Aaaand …You’re done!
 Too easy?